mobapi/dugout/README.md

         }
     }

-Note the the *repositoryDirectory* is referenced in volumes as *${repositoryDirectory}.*
+Note the the *repositoryDirectory* is referenced in `mounts as *${repositoryDirectory}.*
-In this example, if the user choose "/home/me/myproject" for the *repositoryDirectory* value, the volumes will be calculated from:
+In this example, if the user choose "/home/me/myproject" for the *repositoryDirectory* value, the `mounts` will be calculated from:

-        "volumes": {
+        "mounts": {
             "/usr/share/nginx/html:ro": "${repositoryDirectory}/dist"
         },

 to:

-        "volumes": {
+        "mounts": {
             "/usr/share/nginx/html:ro": "/home/me/myproject/dist"
         },